Honda HR-V Insurance Rates

 | Wyoming | $1,170 | -$142 | -10.8% |

-Choosing high deductibles could save up to $490 annually, while buying higher liability limits will increase prices.
-Changing from a 50/100 limit to a 250/500 limit will cost up to $387 more per year.
+Choosing high deductibles can save as much as $490 each year, while buying higher liability limits will push prices upward.
+Going from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $387 more per year.
 View Rates by Deductible or Liability Limit

 | Model Year | Comprehensive | Collision | Liability | Total Premium |